 Ecorse is a somewhat small city located in the state of Michigan.
 With a population of 9,257 people and four constituent neighborhoods, Ecorse is the 121st largest community in Michigan.

-Ecorse is a blue-collar town, with 37.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ecorse, you'll notice that it is more blue-collar than most other communities in America.
+36.03% of Ecorse’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ecorse is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Ecorse who work in office and administrative support (17.50%), sales jobs (7.91%), and food service (6.49%).
+There are especially a lot of people living in Ecorse who work in office and administrative support (15.26%), sales jobs (8.86%), and food service (8.34%).

-The per capita income in Ecorse in 2010 was $16,132, which is low income relative to Michigan and the nation.
-This equates to an annual income of $64,528 for a family of four.
+The per capita income in Ecorse in 2010 was $15,449, which is low income relative to Michigan and the nation.
+This equates to an annual income of $61,796 for a family of four.
+Ecorse also has one of the higher rates of people living in poverty in the nation, with 33.10% of its population below the federal poverty line.

 Ecorse is an extremely ethnically-diverse city.
 The people who call Ecorse home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ecorse residents report their race to be White, followed by Black or African-American.
+The greatest number of Ecorse residents report their race to be Black or African-American, followed by White.
 Ecorse also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.54% of the city’s residents.
-Important ancestries of people in Ecorse include Polish, Irish, French , and Italian.
+People of Hispanic or Latino origin account for 13.06% of the city’s residents.
+Important ancestries of people in Ecorse include German, Polish, Italian, and French .

 The most common language spoken in Ecorse is English.
 Other important languages spoken here include Spanish and African languages.